Beneficial and Harmful Explanatory Machine Learning: Theoretical framework

 We give a definition of human cognitive window based on theory complexity during knowledge acquisition and theory execution cost during knowledge application.
 A machine learned theory has 1) a harmful explanatory effect when its hypothesis space size exceeds the cognitive bound and 2) no beneficial explanatory effect if its cognitive cost is not sufficiently lower than the cognitive cost of the problem solution.

-\begin{definition} \textbf{(Cognitive window of a machine learned theory)}: Given a definition $D$, a symbolic machine learning algorithm $M$, examples $E$, $M(E)$ is a machine learned theory using the primitive set $\phi$ and belongs to a program class with hypothesis space $S$.
-For a group of humans $H$, $E_{ex}$ satisfies
+\begin{conjecture} \textbf{(Cognitive window of a machine learned theory)}: Given a logic program $D$ representing the definition of a target predicate, a symbolic machine learning algorithm $M$, a symbolic minimum primitive solution learning algorithm $\bar{M}$ and examples $E$, $M(E)$ is a machine learned theory using the primitive set $\phi$ and belongs to a program class with hypothesis space $S$.
+For a group of humans $H$, $E_{ex}$ satisfies both